taylorcbrown/taylorcbrown.github.io/bits-and-pieces.md

 Pieces
 ------
-Longer videos will be around six minutes and use a light film crew, with the great [Ben LeMenager](http://blulightmedia.com/) as Director of Photography.
+Longer videos will use a light film crew, with the great [Ben LeMenager](http://blulightmedia.com/) as Director of Photography.
 We'll use a Blackmagic Cinema Camera, professional lights, preamps, shotgun mics and much more of the shebang.
 Reasons for this:

 * Get good footage that looks and sounds great.
 * Experiment with longer content.